-River Bend Nature Center offers two different naturalist fellowships and one outdoor recreation fellowship: nine-month school year Naturalist Educator Fellows, three-month Summer Program Naturalists, and three-month summer Outdoor Adventures Program Specialist.
+River Bend Nature Center offers two different naturalist fellowships and one outdoor recreation fellowship: nine-month school year Naturalist Educator Fellows and three-month Summer Program Naturalists.
 See below for the current status of our fellowship application processes.

 Summer Program Naturalist 2014 We are no longer accepting applications for our 2014 summer program naturalist positions.

 Work as part of a friendly, dynamic staff dedicated to connecting people to the natural world.
 Interns gain extensive experience creating and implementing programs.
 Summer Program Naturalists teach programs for youth environmental day camps serving children from pre-school through age 12.
 Programs use the outdoors for experiential activities, taking advantage of wetland, woodland, and restored tall-grass prairie habitats.
 Some programs are off-site, overnight sessions.
 Summer naturalists welcome and interact with visitors, assist with facility and habitat management, and contribute to the newsletter.
 The position runs from June 2 - August 22, 2014.
 Click here for position description.

 Naturalist Educator Fellowship 2014-2015 We are no longer accepting applications for our 2014-2015 Naturalist Educator fellowship.